 A sudden windfall will do nothing for you if you have no idea what to do with it.
 Business accountants act as trusted confidants and will be able to help you manage your money wisely.
 Investing in yourself is another critical skill to master.
-An objective set of professional eyes will often be able to lead you to smart financial moves you might not even have considered on your own.
+An objective set of professional eyes will lead you to smart financial moves you might not have considered on your own.

 What Can the Right Small Business Accountant Do for You?

 Why do I need an accountant for my small business?
-For the same reason, you hire any professional to manage your IT systems.
-Are your business’s tax problems perplexing mess to you?
+For the same reason, you hire a professional to manage your IT systems.
+Are your business’s tax problems perplexing you?
 A small business accountant is almost certainly the solution.
 The time to delegate has arrived.